Imran Khan addresses students nationwide today - ExBulletin

 Khan said he received opinions from all party leaders.
 He added that he will not announce his decision as the consultation time is over.
 Imran Khan has announced that the assemblies will be dissolved in December.

 After presiding over the session, Imran Khan announced the unveiling of the date for the dissolution of the Punjab and KP provincial assemblies on December 17.
-He said the PTI will hold a rally at the Liberty Chowk in Lahore on December 17 where he will make the announcement.
+He said the PTI will hold a rally at Lahores Liberty Chowk on December 17 where he will make the announcement.

 Elaborating on the future strategy, Khan said about 125 PTI lawmakers will come to the National Assembly (NA) to announce their resignation.